poiyomi/PoiyomiDocs/docs/extended-features/fur.md

 </a>

 :::danger
-Poiyomi Fur is an expensive feature, each layer increases the number of times your mesh much be rendered.
+Poiyomi Fur is an expensive feature, each layer increases the number of times your mesh must be rendered.
 Use it conservatively!
 :::

 ## Layer Count